How UNF* works

 Same verbs as git (log, diff, restore), applied to time instead of commits.

-$ unf watch # start recording $ unf status # what's being watched $ unf log [file] # timeline of changes $ unf log --sessions # detect work sessions $ unf log --global # cross-project timeline $ unf diff --at 5m # what changed in last 5 min $ unf diff --session # what changed this session $ unf restore --at 5m # rewind 5 minutes $ unf restore --at 5m file.rs # rewind one file $ unf restore --session # rewind to session start $ unf cat file.rs --at 1h # view file from 1 hour ago $ unf recap --json # reconstruct context (for agents)
+$ unf watch # start recording $ unf status # what's being watched $ unf log [file] # timeline of changes $ unf log --since 2h --until 1h # time-range query $ unf log --sessions # detect work sessions $ unf log --global # cross-project timeline $ unf diff --at 5m # what changed in last 5 min $ unf diff --session # what changed this session $ unf restore --at 5m # rewind 5 minutes $ unf restore --at 5m file.rs # rewind one file $ unf restore --session # rewind to session start $ unf cat file.rs --at 1h # view file from 1 hour ago $ unf recap --json # reconstruct context (for agents)

 Use cases